Stuycs-K/lab11-stuyrim-3-chena-ganshawt/README.md

 ### Necromancer

-- Attack \-
+- Attack \- Damage siphons amount of HP from the user, deals extra damage based on the amount
-- Support (self)
+- Support (self) \- HP turns to special
-- Support
+- Support \- HP of person used on turns to special for them
-- Special \- Skeletal Army: AOE (does more damage per enemy if less than three)
+- Special \- Skeletal Army: AOE (splits attack damage by number of enemies)
+- Special Resource: Souls

 replace this with your documentation for your two Adventurer subclasses.
 If you modify or replace the provided CodeWarrior class, please provide documentation for that as well.